What you need to know about raccoon removal

-Raccoons have adapted well to urban life and can often be found stealing pet food, raiding trash cans and even living in your attic or chimney space.
+Raccoons have easily adapted to urban life!
+They’re usually found stealing pet food, raiding trash cans, and living in your attic or chimney space.

 How raccoon removal works

 Similar to other repellents, raccoon repellent is ineffective.
 Trapping is the most effective method of removal.
 During the trapping process, they often become extremely aggressive.
 Furthermore, we do not recommend trapping the raccoon on your own because of their aggressive nature and risk of disease.

 As wildlife professionals, we only use humane traps approved by the Pennsylvania Game Commission.

 Once we remove the raccoon from your property, their entry points can be sealed.
 If there is any damage to the home, we can make most repairs or reco

 For raccoon removal, please call us or use our contact form

 Serving Central PA

 Backyard Wildlife Solutions serve a wide area in central Pennsylvania, including Lancaster, York, Berks, Lebanon, Dauphin, Cumberland, and Adams Counties.